How to Organise an Elective in the UK as an Overseas Trained Student

 Medical electives are short-term placements that every student is recommended to undergo.
 They consist of shadowing doctors, assisting in real healthcare situations, and learning practical skills like administering injections and medical sewing.
 This period usually occurs during the final 3 years of the medical degree.
 We do recommend that students try to find any opportunities to strengthen their portfolios.

 The length can vary between four and twelve weeks.
-Sometimes there are scholarships and bursaries for medical students to support them throughout the period.
+Sometimes, there are scholarships and bursaries for medical students to support them throughout the period.
 However, these are rare, and you shouldn't rely on them.
 The costs involved with arranging an elective are not much anyhow.
 Students studying medicine in Europe also have the option to complete their electives in UK hospitals.

 How to Choose Your Elective